Cantera/cantera-base-manylinux/README.md

 'manylinux' Docker images are used to build Python extension modules compatible with many popular Linux distributions.
-This repository builds several dependencies on top of the standard manylinux images, for using in building Cantera.
+This repository builds several dependencies on top of the standard manylinux images, for use in building Cantera.

 Images are published on GitHub container registry: